chris-de-leon/flow-cli.nix/README.md

 ## Overview

 This repository contains a Nix overlay for the [Flow CLI](https://github.com/onflow/flow-cli).
-It is automatically updated on a daily basis (every day at midnight) with the latest stable version of the CLI.
+It is automatically updated on a daily basis (every day at midnight UTC) with the latest stable version of the CLI.

 ## Usage